Geekykiran/Coding-Raja-Technologies-Internship-Task-1/README.md

 ## Getting Started

-To use the Website Builder Resume Creator, simply visit our website and start creating your resume today.
+To use the Website Builder Resume Creator, visit our website and start creating your resume today.
 No account is required, but registering allows you to save and access your resumes from any device.

 ## Support and Feedback

 If you encounter any issues, have suggestions, or need assistance, please don't hesitate to contact our support team at support@resumegenius.com or mail to: geekykiran280@gmail.com

-Thank you for choosing the Website Builder Resume Creator.
+Thank you for choosing our Resume Creator website.
 We hope this tool helps you craft a standout resume that opens doors to exciting opportunities.
 Happy resume-building!